Pros and Cons of Using PHP Frameworks and WordPress Together

 - It is suitable for an application of any level of complexity.

 - It might be slower than other frameworks due to the big number of additional features.

 It would be fair to say that Symfony in many ways revolutionized the PHP programming community.
 It is not just a framework but also a set of components that can be separately added to any other PHP project you have.
 Symfony has many contributors and a big community which is a huge benefit in comparison to other frameworks.

 Just like Laravel, Symfony is based on MVC architecture and enables object-relational mapping using Doctrine ORM.

 - It has been around for a while and is worthy of your trust in long-term projects.

-- It offers over 50 separate components that you can use to customize the framework the way you want it to be.
+- Offers over 50 separate components that you can use to customize the framework the way you want it to be.

 - It offers built-in testing mechanisms.